Building Load Control using Distributionally Robust Chance-Constrained Programs with Right-Hand Side Uncertainty and the Risk-Adjustable Variants: Studies on the DRCC Models

 \subsection{CPU Time and Optimality Gaps}

-As later shown in Section \ref{sec:out-of-sample}, increasing the number of samples improves the performance.
 In this section, we show the computational performance of the two MILPs (MILP1 and MILP2 in Section \ref{sec:drcc-ref-wasserstein}) and the MILP reformulation (denoted as ``MILP-H'') proposed in \citet{ho2020distributionally} under different sample sizes.
 The MILP2 formulation is strengthened by the techniques in Proposition \ref{prop:strengthen}.
 In particular, we generate 10 in-sample sets of the sunny weather following the description in Section \ref{sec:comp-setup}, with the size of $N = 100$ and $N=500$, respectively.
-For further comparing MILP2 and MILP-H, we generate 10 more in-sample sets with larger sample size $N=3,000$.
+For further comparing MILP2 and MILP-H, we generate 10 more in-sample sets with larger sample size $N=3000$.
 Each instance contains $N_p=53$ periods.
 Given an initial room temperature of the first period, for each instance, we sequentially solve the remaining periods by using the resulting room temperature from previous periods as an initial room temperature.
 The CPU time limit is 100 seconds for each period.
 We test various risks $1-\alpha_t \in \{80\%, 90\%\}$ and Wasserstein radii $\delta_t \in \{ 0.02, 0.2\}$.

 In Table \ref{tab:Wasserstein}, for each instance, we report the total CPU time of solving all 53 periods.
 If any period cannot be solved to optimality within the time limit, in the parentheses after the CPU times, we report the number of periods that cannot be solved within the time limit and the average optimality gaps of them.
 Except for $1-\alpha_t = 90\%, \ \delta=0.2$ and $N=100$, for all other cases, the basic MILP1 has instances of which some periods cannot be solved with the time limit.
 In contrast, MILP-H and MILP2 solve all instances within much shorter time and (or) much smaller optimality gaps.
 For example, when $1-\alpha_t = 80\%,\ \delta = 0.02,\ N=500$, MILP1 solves instances using 2493.35 seconds and terminates with a 14.83\% optimality gap, on average.
 While both MILP-H and MILP2 solve the instances optimally within 5 seconds.
 MILP2 is more effective when the Wasserstein ball's radius $\delta$ is small.
 When the radius is larger $\delta = 0.2$ with high $1-\alpha_t = 90\%$, MILP-H yields shorter CPU times and (or) smaller gaps.
 If the sample size becomes larger (N=3,000), MILP-H starts to outperform HILP2 with smaller $1-\alpha_t = 80\%$.